EdOber-DA/VBA-challenge/README.md

 * [VBA Code](Code) - 2 files with the solutions to the assignment:

-* [Primary Assignment][code/VBA Challenge - Wall Street Primary Assignment.bas] - Scans the worksheets and creates the summary file by ticker
+* [Primary Assignment](code/VBA Challenge - Wall Street Primary Assignment.bas) - Scans the worksheets and creates the summary file by ticker

 * [Bonus Assignment](Code/VBA Challenge - Wall Street Bonus Assignment.bas) - Scans the above summary file and creates the worksheets and creates the summary file by ticker